truenas/documentation/content/en/hub/additional-topics/reference/SMB-references.md

 Server Message Block shares, also known as Common Internet File System (CIFS) shares, are accessible by Windows, macOS, Linux, and BSD computers.
-Access is slower than an NFS share due to the single-threaded design of Samba.
 SMB provides more configuration options than NFS and is a good choice on a network for Windows or Mac systems.
-However, it is a poor choice if the CPU on the TrueNAS system is limited.
-If it is maxed out, upgrade the CPU or consider a different type of share.

 TrueNAS uses [Samba](https://www.samba.org/) to share pools using Microsoft's SMB protocol.
-SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install the Samba client in order to provide support for SMB.
-If the distro did not, install the Samba client using the distro software repository.
+SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install an SMB client in order to provide support for the SMB protocol.

 The SMB protocol supports many different types of configuration scenarios, ranging from the simple to complex.
 The complexity of the